Understanding TSP Annuities

 - Can provide for a spouse

 The biggest pro of opting for a TSP annuity is its guaranteed payments.
-Having peace of mind in knowing that you will receive payments every month, no matter what, for as long as you are alive, can be very attractive to retirees.
+The peace of mind that comes with knowing you will receive payments every month, no matter what, for as long as you are alive can be very attractive to retirees.

-If you opt for a joint life setup, then TSP annuities can provide for your spouse, as well.
-If your spouse is still alive, then the payments will continue to them.
+If you opt for a joint life setup, then TSP annuities can provide for your spouse as well.
+If your spouse is still alive, then the payments continue to them.

 - High fees